 A Dan Snow screening that highlighted the fatal moment that war began is shown to all students in assemblies outlining the causes and events that led up to WW1.
 This serves as a useful introduction to the key events before, and during the Great War.

-A prezi is delivered to all students by their Learning Coordinators in form time exploring the significance of poppies in commemorating WW1, learning about Armistice and reflecting on the significance of Remembrance Day.
+A Prezi is delivered to all students by their Learning Coordinators in form time exploring the causes, consequences and wider impact of WW1.

 Click here to view the prezi.